shopware/docs/guides/plugins/plugins/storefront/override-existing-javascript.md

 ## Extending an existing JavaScript plugin

-As JavaScript storefront plugins are vanilla JavaScript classes, you can simply extend them.
+As JavaScript Storefront plugins are vanilla JavaScript classes, you can simply extend them.

 {% hint style="info" %}
 Each JavaScript plugin can only be overridden once.
 If two Shopware plugins try to override the same plugin, only the last one of them will actually work.